rvalenzuelar/RadarQC/README.md

 RadarQC
 =======

-AirborneRadarQC code implemented only with C++.
-Extra functions are being added.
+AirborneRadarQC code implemented with C++ and python via swig wrapper.

 Original code developed by Michael Bell and Cory Wolff (2011)